Disorder-induced proximate quantum spin ice phase in Pr2Sn2O7: Supplementary neutron spectroscopy analysis

-In this section, we present additional data and figures from neutron spectroscopy measurements performed on single-crystal \pso~ samples.
-Fig.~\ref{fig:SIFig5} shows the powder-averaged scattering intensity as a function of energy transfer.
-For measurements with $E_i = 0.99$~meV, a gapped inelastic continuum centered at $\hbar\omega \approx 0.2$~meV is observed at $T = 0.05$~K, while a broad quasi-elastic continuum extending up to $\hbar\omega \approx 0.6$~meV emerges at $T = 0.5$~K. In contrast, the $E_i = 3.32$~meV data exhibit no discernible additional inelastic features above 0.6~meV.
-Fig. ~\ref{fig:SIFig7} presents false-color maps of the scattering intensity as a function of momentum transfer along the $[00L]$ and $[HHH]$ directions and energy transfer, collected with $E_i = 0.99$~meV.
-These maps reveal consistent spectral features with those observed in the powder-averaged data shown in Fig.~\ref{fig:SIFig5}(c-e).
+Figure~\ref{fig:SIFig5} shows the powder-averaged scattering intensity as a function of energy transfer $\hbar\omega$.
+For measurements with $E_i = 0.99$~meV, a gapped inelastic continuum centered at $\hbar\omega \approx 0.2$~meV is observed at $T = 0.05$~K, while a broad low-energy continuum extending up to $\hbar\omega \approx 0.6$~meV is observed at $T = 0.5$~K [Fig.~\ref{fig:SIFig5}a,c,d].
+In contrast, the $E_i = 3.32$~meV data show no additional inelastic features above $\sim 0.6$~meV [Fig.~\ref{fig:SIFig5}f,g].
+Figure~\ref{fig:SIFig7} presents false-color maps of the scattering intensity as functions of momentum transfer along the $[00L]$ and $[HHH]$ directions and energy transfer, measured with $E_i = 0.99$~meV.
+These maps exhibit spectral features consistent with those observed in the powder-averaged data [Fig.~\ref{fig:SIFig5}].